Rasmus-Kibshede/TinyTitleTinderServer/README.md

 # TinyTitleTinderServer

 # Install guide
-- To install the project run the follwing in the terminal run:
+- To install the project run the follwing in the terminal:
 ```
 npm i
 ```